gbrltv/process_discovery_meta_learning/README.md

-# BPM code for reproducibility
+# Meta-learning for Process Discovery

-> This file lists the steps to reproduce the experiments, analysis and figures generated for this paper submission at the BPM 2022 conference.
+> This file lists the steps to reproduce the experiments, analysis and figures generated for this paper submission at the BPM 2022 conference, ensuring reproducibility.

+This work proposes a meta-learning approach to map event log profiles, discovery algorithms, and quality criteria.
+We propose a set of 93 meta-features extracted from the event logs used as meta-instances in our experiment.
+The meta-features capture process behavior at different levels, such as activity, trace, and log.
+Using meta-learning, we show that it is possible to leverage the process model quality by automatically recommending appropriate discovery algorithms considering the process behavior.

 ## Contents